• Food

 With locations in Prenzlauer Berg and Neukölln, Chutnify has been a game-changer in Berlin’s Indian food scene.
 Photo: Chutnify

 Say goodbye to canned corn and cream-drenched curries.
-In the past few years, a host of new restaurants have begun offering regional Indian dishes geared towards Berlin’s growing South Asian population (and Europeans who don’t fear the chili), joining the brave few that have been doing so this whole time.
+In the past few years, a host of new restaurants have begun offering regional Indian dishes geared towards Berlin’s growing South Asian population (and Europeans who don’t fear chilli), joining the brave few that have been doing so this whole time.
 From Mumbai to Kerala, Amritsar to Hyderabad, here are our favourite spots.

 Mr Chai-Wala